Martin-Bohring/fixieSpec/README.md

 **Make no mistake here as well:**
 All the offerings are free for open source projects, but for me AppVeyor seems to introduce the least amount of friction.
 At least for me.

-BTW: Fake supports reporting build progress for all of them.
+BTW: Fake already supports reporting build progress to all of them.

 I might consider [https://github.com/GitTools/GitLink](https://github.com/GitTools/GitLink "GitLink") and [https://www.nuget.org/](https://www.nuget.org/ "nuget") in case my little experiment ends up as a published Nuget package.